 "I really liked the assignments.
 They helped me examine what I think about teaching and how I view myself as a teacher.
 They were creative and structured-a very difficult balance to achieve."

 "I have taken various teaching-related workshops offered by the Gwenna Moss Centre which were all very useful on a practical level, but what TT gave me was very different from the practical approaches learned those workshops (and much appreciated because of this).
 It was a chance on a regular basis to reflect on teaching, share ideas, fears and excitement with others in a similar position to myself, and with a similar passion for teaching.
 That's not to say it wasn't practical because it was and I learned many tools during the course, but it was more than practical.
 The course participants and instructors were a source of support and I was encouraged to reflect on myself as a teacher and on teaching in general.
 I can honestly say that I will take TT with me everywhere I go as I walk down my path as a university teacher."

-This course is targeted to support term or tenure-track faculty, sessional lecturers, and post-doctoral fellows in their early years of teaching (while all are welcome, priority is given to term and tenure-track faculty in the first three years of their appointment).
+This course is targeted to support term or tenure-track faculty, sessional lecturers, and post-doctoral fellows in their early years of teaching.
+While all are welcome, priority is given to term and tenure-track faculty in the first three years of their appointment.

-Enrollment is limited, so apply early!
-Preference is given to first-, second-, and third-year faculty.
+Enrollment is limited, apply early!

 Questions and completed registration forms can be shared with the Gwenna Moss Centre for Teaching and Learning, email@example.com.